 The cost to fortify one metric ton of rice varies based on the technology used.
 Estimates range from US$6 to US$ 20.
-In comparison, the average price of one metric ton of rice from Thailand and Viet Nam in 2016 was US$ 380, according to World Bank commodity price data.
+In comparison, the average price of one metric ton of rice from Thailand and Viet Nam in 2016 was US$ 380, according to World Bank commodity markets.

 Rice fortification costs are expected to decrease as rice fortification becomes more common and competitive markets emerge.